BiggieLittles/SchedulerApp/README.md

 I used the JUMBOTRON class accompanied by the bootstrap.api in this scheduler app and it helped me organize my HTML a little bit better than the starter code (in my opinion)

+Each time block has an input field and save button where users can store their schedule

+If saved it will store in their local storage

+This calendar is desktop and mobile compatible